GregRos/declare-it/site/declare-it.vault/tests/declare.md

 # declare.it.skip
 Skips the test case.
 This causes the compile-time test to always pass, while the runtime test will be added as skipped using functions like `it.skip`, `xit`, and so on.

 Here is how it can be used.
-The following is also one of the test cases that involve [[the any type]] but fail all the checks.
+The following is also one of the test cases that involve [[any type]] but fail all the checks.

 ```ts
 declare.it.skip("any is the devil", expect => {